harness/developer-hub/docs/first-gen/firstgen-platform/security/secrets-management/add-a-google-cloud-secrets-manager.md

 ### Configure As Code

-To see how to configure the settings in this topic using YAML, configure the settings in the UI first, and then click the YAML editor button (**</>**).
+To see how to configure the settings in this topic using YAML, configure the settings in the UI first, and then click the **YAML** editor button.